Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Click on the run button adjacent to preparation and synthesis
 #### After successful run of the synthesis, we could see the log file by clicking on the okay button at synthesis stage.
 ![img2](https://user-images.githubusercontent.com/73484928/100149833-cba52e80-2ec4-11eb-9f69-c4def72394ee.png)
-#### During step task is to calculate the % ratio of DFF/logic cells
+#### During step task was to calculate the % ratio of DFF/logic cells
-#### And the answer is : in between 12-13.99% as per the option given in the MCQ during assessment
+#### And the answer was : in between 12-13.99% as per the option given in the MCQ during assessment

 ## Day 2:
 - Chip floor planning